piyushy6/Rpi-Pixhawk-GPS/README.md

 # Rpi-Pixhawk-GPS
-Getting GPS and other Data from Pixhawk to RPi via Mavlink
+This script is used to store GPS and other Data from Pixhawk to a CSV file in RPi via Mavlink